Using complex gestures in a SwiftUI ScrollView

 .onTapGesture { print("Tap") }

 Run the code again, and you’ll see that things will still work.
-You can tap the items to trigger the action, while still scrolling through the items as before.
+You can tap items to trigger an action, while still scrolling through the items as before.

-Let’s now update the code to use an onLongPressGesture modifier instead of the onTapGesture:
+Let’s now update the code to use an onLongPressGesture instead of the onTapGesture:

 .onLongPressGesture { print("Long press") }

-It doesn’t matter if you use a gesture with a LongPressGesture instead, scrolling is still broken:
+It doesn’t matter if you use a gesture with a LongPressGesture, scrolling is still broken:

 .gesture(